Azure/azure-powershell/src/CosmosDB/CosmosDB/help/Update-AzCosmosDBMongoDBCollectionPerPartitionThroughput.md

 Accept wildcard characters: False
 ```

-### -Force
+### -EqualDistributionPolicy
-Skips prompt Confirmation of the command.
+Set this switch to reset the throughput layout for all partitions.

 ```yaml
 Type: System.Management.Automation.SwitchParameter